 Most people who become addicted [to opioids] like me do so after a prescription for a painkiller following a medical procedure.
 Once the phenomenon of craving sets in, it is often too late ~Jamie Lee Curtis

-Opioids are a classification of drugs often referred to as opiates or narcotics.1 Doctors prescribe opioids for their painkilling properties.
-However, at certain doses, opioid use may also produce a euphoric high.2 Opioids have addictive properties, and opioid users are at a higher risk of developing an addiction.3 If you or a loved one is struggling with opioid use disorder (OUD), you must know the signs and symptoms of opioid addiction to get the opioid addiction treatment you—or your loved one—need.
+Opioids are a classification of drugs often referred to as opiates or narcotics.
+Doctors prescribe opioids for their painkilling properties.
+However, at certain doses, opioid use may also produce a euphoric high.
+Opioids have addictive properties, and opioid users are at a higher risk of developing an addiction.
+If you or a loved one is struggling with opioid use disorder (OUD) and in need of qualitative opioid treatment programs, you must know the signs and symptoms of opioid use disorder and general substance abuse to get the opioid use disorder treatment you—or your loved one—need.

 Signs and Symptoms of Opioid Addiction

-Opioids are highly addictive3—prescribed or illicit—with an increased potential for misuse and an increased risk of developing an addiction known as Substance Use Disorder (SUD).1
+Opioids are highly addictive—prescribed or illicit—with an increased potential for substance abuse and an increased risk of developing an addiction known as Substance Use Disorder (SUD).

 - Methadone